magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_fragments-of-a-teaching.md

 The Practice of Concentration
 -----------------------------

-The training in concentration () is practised to make the mind firm and steady.
+The training in concentration (samādhi) is practised to make the mind firm and steady.
 This brings about peacefulness of mind.
 Usually our untrained minds are moving and restless, hard to control and manage.
 Mind follows sense distractions wildly just like water flowing this way and that, seeking the lowest level.
 Agriculturists and engineers, though, know how to control water so that it is of greater use to mankind.
 Men are clever, they know how to dam water, make large reservoirs and canals – all of this merely to channel water and make it more usable.
 In addition, the water stored becomes a source of electrical power and light; and a further benefit from controlling its flow is that the water doesn’t run wild, eventually settling into a few low spots, its usefulness wasted.

 So, too, the mind which is dammed and controlled, trained constantly, will be of immeasurable benefit.
 The Buddha himself taught, ‘The mind